visualteams/plugin-engine/README.md

 ## Helpers

-Some helpers are available to communicate with the core module
+Some helpers are available to communicate easily with the core module

 ### getData and setData